Gro-Tsen/twitter-json/README.md

 ways*.

-* The `insert-json.pl` version of the script handles JSON returned by “`graphql`” type requests such as `TweetDetail`, `UserTweets` and so on (pretty much everything *except* search results, AFAICT).
+* The `insert-json.pl` version of the script handles JSON returned by “`graphql`” type requests such as `TweetDetail`, `UserTweets`, `SearchTimeline` and so on.
 As explained earlier, it saves results in the `authority` table with `meta_source` equal to `json-feed` (this can be overridden with the `-s` option if you're not happy).

-* The `insert-json-v1.pl` version of the script handles JSON returned by “`adaptive`” type requests, in other words, search results.
+* The `insert-json-v1.pl` version of the script was formerly uesd to handle JSON returned by “`adaptive`” type requests, in other words, search results.
+Sometime around 2023-06, Twitter changed the format of `adaptive` requests and now encapsulates them as the others, making the use of this script seemingly obsolete.
 As explained earlier, it saves results in the `authority` table with `meta_source` equal to `json-feed-v1` (this can be overridden with the `-s` option if you're not happy).